-- Pupils identified as not reaching age-related expectations in the NGRT test in KS2 complete a reading age test, in order to track progress and support the identification of pupils for intervention. - GL tests provide us with standardised scores once a year for reading. - Ongoing assessment of pupil attainment and progress is informed, live marking with in lessons, whole class feedback and individual.
-Additionally, both Read Theory and Lexia provide staff with an indication of reading ability and progress. - We use the DASP 5 band assessment system, reporting these to parents three times a year.
+- Pupils identified as not reaching age-related expectations in the NGRT test in KS2 complete a reading age test, in order to track progress and support the identification of pupils for intervention. - GL tests provide us with standardised scores in Year 8 for reading. - Ongoing assessment of pupil attainment and progress is informed, live marking with in lessons, whole class feedback and individual.
+Additionally, Lexia will provide staff with an indication of reading ability and progress. - We use the DASP 5 band assessment system, reporting these to parents three times a year.